ashwinsingh7/Reading/README.md

 # Reading

-A personal reading log of books and papers I've read (in part or in full) that I found helpful, enjoyable, and will probably keep coming back to.
+A personal log of books and papers I've read (in part or in full) that I found helpful, enjoyable, and will probably keep coming back to.

 ---
 ### Time Series